 The Sutton Trust US Programme staff will choose participants.

-You will be notified by email by the end of the day on 28 February if you have been selected for the Sutton Trust US Programme 2020.
+Students will be notified by email by the end February if they have been selected for the Sutton Trust US Programme.

 Please see the full guidance document that is linked on the application form, as it answers all questions you may have about the video application.
 We encourage you to reach out to your teachers, family, and friends to see if they might be able to help.
 The video interview is crucial for staff to get to know you better, so we strongly encourage all applicants to submit one.